 Cheer on – to shout encouragement to a team.

-- The players made a lot of noise cheering on their team.
+- The audience made a lot of noise while cheering on their teams.

 Compete – to take part in a contest.